grgreenfield/parts-unlimited/docs/HOL_Deploying-Using-Chef/README.md

 ###Tasks Overview###

-**Provision the Lab:** This step walks you through how to set up the Chef set of machines with an ARM template.
+**Provision the Lab:** This step walks you through how to set up a Chef Automate machine and client with an ARM template.

-**Configure the Chef Workstation:** You will learn how to set up the Chef Starter Kit on the workstation.
+**Configure the Chef Workstation:** You will learn how to set up the Chef Starter Kit on your local workstation.

 **Create a Cookbook:** You will create an MRP cookbook and create a recipe for the MRP app's dependencies.